 You need Zzz's to get A's!

-The average college student only gets 6 hours of sleep a night when they really need 7-9 hours.
-So what's the big deal?
+The average college student only gets 6 hours of sleep a night when they really need seven to nine hours.
+So, what's the big deal?

-Not getting enough quality sleep can lower your immune system making you more likely to get sick, lead to mental health issues like depression and anxiety, and problems with memory, attention, and concentration.
+Not getting enough quality sleep can lower your immune system making you more likely to get sick, lead to mental health issues (like depression and anxiety) and problems with memory, attention, and concentration.
 Poor sleep has a bigger negative impact on grades than binge drinking, marijuana use, and being physically ill.
 Getting enough quality sleep each night can help you feel more awake and alert, increase your academic performance, and help you work at peak performance - studies have found that students who get enough sleep average a whole letter grade better than those that didn't!

 - Avoid caffeine four to five hours before going to bed.
-Caffeine can stay in your system for up to 8 hours!
-Many foods and drinks have caffeine in them such as chocolate, tea, and coffee flavored ice cream.
+Caffeine can stay in your system for up to eight hours!

 - Avoid alcohol before bed.
 It is a common myth that alcohol will help you sleep.
 In fact, drinking alcohol will decrease the duration and quality of your sleep.